lsst-ts/ts_m2gui/doc/developer-guide/developer-guide.rst

 .. uml:: ../uml/class_widget.uml
     :caption: Class diagram of widget module

-* **QMessageBoxAsync** is the QT message box in the asynchronous version.
+* **QMessageBoxAsync** is an asynchronous wrapper for the `QMessageBox <https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QMessageBox.html>`_.
-* **QFileDialogAsync** is the QT file dialog in the asynchronous version.
+* **QFileDialogAsync** is an asynchronous wrapper for the `QFileDialog <https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QFileDialog.html>`_.

-Some of the functions in QT widgets (such as `QDialog exec <https://doc.qt.io/qt-6/qdialog.html#exec>`_) are not asynchronous and may spin an additional event loop when running the application.
+As the standard methods (such as `QDialog exec <https://doc.qt.io/qt-6/qdialog.html#exec>`_) provided by the **PySide2/QtWidgets** library aren't asynchronous (they are synchronous, forcing UI to wait for user action before redrawing UI content) and may spin an additional event loop when called, an asynchronous child is provided.
-Therefore, it is needed to have an asynchronous version of these widgets to avoid breaking the trick of switching the event loop used in `qasync <https://github.com/CabbageDevelopment/qasync>`_ library.
+That makes the `qasync <https://github.com/CabbageDevelopment/qasync>`_ library and its event loop switching trick perform as expected.
-Otherwise, the system would not have the permission to wake up the running `asynchronous tasks <https://docs.python.org/3/library/asyncio-task.html#task-object>`_.
+Without those wrappers, the UI will be running for the duration of the method call synchronously, not waking up the `asynchronous tasks <https://docs.python.org/3/library/asyncio-task.html#task-object>`_ to react to incoming M2 messages and redrawing widget content.

 .. _lsst.ts.m2gui-modules_m2gui_controbtab: